qwaneu/qwaneu.github.io/_drafts/what-to-put-where.md

 language to the survey language, so that the accompanying texts (like instructions) show up correctly.
 Some logic around `VueI18N` started to grow in the Survey UI component.

-Because a facilitator shares the rollup chart view the team, the rollup chart should also be shown in the language of the diagnostic session.
-We had to add some conditional logic in a router hook to make sure the current language gets reset when needed.
+Because a facilitator shares the rollup chart view with the team, the rollup chart should also be shown in the language of the diagnostic session.
+We had to add some conditional logic in a router hook to ensure the current language gets reset when needed.

 Hm, it does not smell good...we see more and more knowledge about languages and